slint-ui/slint/README.md

 ## Current Status

-SixtyFPS is in active development.
+Slint is in active development.
 Its state of development depends on the kind of application.

- - **Embedded**: *Ready!* SixtyFPS is already happily used by customers on embedded devices (running on an Arm processor with Linux).
+ - **Embedded**: *Ready!* Slint is already happily used by customers on embedded devices (running on an Arm processor with Linux).
 We are also looking into supporting microcontrollers.
  - **Desktop**: *In Progress*.
-SixtyFPS is usable on Windows, Linux and Mac.
+Slint is usable on Windows, Linux and Mac.
 We plan on building up the desktop support in subsequent releases to reach the level of integration we're aiming for.
  - **Mobile** (Android/iOS): *Todo*.
 We haven't started supporting mobile platforms yet, but it is our intention to do so in the future.
  - **Web**: Our focus is on Embedded and Desktop applications.
 We do not intend to compete in the web space as a primary platform.
-That said, SixtyFPS can compile to WebAssembly and the demos are running in a web browser.
+That said, Slint can compile to WebAssembly and the demos are running in a web browser.
 But the web support is currently limited to demo purposes.

 ## Documentation